Perspectives on End of the Spear and the Chad Allen Controversy

 Blogs have no publisher with a legal department or wise counsel to look at potentially slanderous accusations and say “Have you gone to them and asked them to respond?”

-After writing more than twenty books, I know there can be inaccuracies even after a dozen people in our office and at the publishing house have looked over manuscripts.
+After writing more than 50 books, I know there can be inaccuracies even after a dozen people in our office and at the publishing house have looked over manuscripts.
 But when it’s just the lone blogger, where’s the process, the give and take, the wise counsel and accountability?
 Where’s the iron sharpening iron?

 With blogs, there is often almost no gap between composition and publication.
 The potential result is misinformation by the truckloads.
 If I’m cranky or tired or busy today, I can hammer on somebody without bothering to get my facts straight or allowing enough time to pass to evaluate my impulses biblically and get some wise counsel before proceeding.